-We didn’t plan for this initially, but while on a walk with the dogs we saw an ad that some allotment plots are available for hire.
+We didn’t plan for this initially, but while on a walk with the dogs, we saw an ad that some allotment plots are available for hire.
 The price per year is almost nothing, so we immediately imagined ourselves eating and bathing ourselves in salads and tomatoes.
 It was like a vegan dream.

 We called the council and received by email the plan of the allotment with the available plots clearly marked.
 We went to visit the place and analysed what’s available.
-Made a list of pros and cons for each plot and picked one!
+Made a list of pros and cons of each plot and picked one!
 No 74 was soon going to be ours.
-We had to wait for all the paperwork from the council before starting any gardening, but the whole thing took about 2 weeks from the first call to the first day of work.
+We had to wait for all the paperwork from the council before starting any gardening, but the whole thing took about two weeks from the first call to the first day of work.

 How big is it?